Project: Fuchsia

 1. Parse the change id from the CL URL.
 If the URL is fxr/1234, then the id is 1234.
 If the URL is https://fuchsia-review.git.corp.google.com/c/fuchsia/+/1299104, then the ID is 1299104.

-2. If the user asked for a CL hosted at https://fuchsia-review.git.corp.google.com or https://fuchsia-review.googlesource.com, run this shell command to get the diff from the changelist: curl -L https://fuchsia-review.googlesource.com/changes/<ID>/revisions/current/patch?raw.
+2. Use the gerrit_ tools from the pndMcp MCP server to fetch the patch contents.
+If this MCP server is not available, instead use the following: If the user asked for a CL hosted at https://fuchsia-review.git.corp.google.com or https://fuchsia-review.googlesource.com, run this shell command to get the diff from the changelist: curl -L https://fuchsia-review.googlesource.com/changes/<ID>/revisions/current/patch?raw.
 If the user asked for a CL from https://turquoise-internal-review.git.corp.google.com/ or tqr/, then use gob-curl https://turquoise-internal-review.googlesource.com/changes<ID>/revisions/current/patch?raw

 Code review response workflow